The 2 party system is single voting round based. 2 rounds would usually be needed for 3 candidates, 3 rounds for 4, etc.

 - Remove federal restrictions on cannabis

-- Faster, simpler option for legal disputes
+- Faster, simpler option for legal system cases

-- I.D., signature, paper backups for voting
+- I.D., citizenship, in person, signature, paper backups for voting

 - Maintain existing progressive income taxation (CBO)